“B-11”. “nah!” “A-3”

 “D’oh . . .
 You sunk my battleship!”.

 In this “classic naval combat game” the open seas were cluttered with ships of war, five on each side.
-But unlike real war, these nautical enemies decided to play fair, standing perfectly still and taking turns firing missiles at each other.
+But unlike real war, these nautical stood perfectly still and took turns firing missiles at each other.

-On a 10×10 grid (labelled A-J vertically, 1-10 horizontally), players arranged the five members of their fleet – Aircraft Carrier, Battleship, Submarine, Destroyer, and Patrol Boat – on either horizontal or vertical rows (and no, you little cheaters, the pegs wouldn’t let them fit in diagonally!).
+On a 10×10 grid (labelled A-J vertically and 1-10 horizontally), players arranged the five members of their fleet – Aircraft Carrier, Battleship, Submarine, Destroyer and Patrol Boat – on either horizontal or vertical rows (and no, you little cheaters, the pegs wouldn’t let them fit in diagonally).